HimeLexie/r0x/README.md

 ### Windows
 Same as Linux except the command is `./build.sh windows`.
 A good way to run bash scripts on Windows is git bash through [Git for Windows](https://git-scm.com/install/windows).
 ### Cross-compilation
 To cross-compile windows from a linux device you should install your package manager's package for `llvm`, `wine`, and `lld`.
 Then, run `rustup target add x86_64-pc-windows-msvc` to get the msvc toolchain.
-You should then install xwin via `cargo install xwin`, run from **this** directory `xwin --accept-license splate --output .xwin`, and rename `.cargo/config.toml.linux-to-windows-template` to `config.toml`.
+You should then install xwin via `cargo install xwin`, run from **this** directory `xwin --accept-license splat --output .xwin`, and rename `.cargo/config.toml.linux-to-windows-template` to `config.toml`.
 Lastly, run `./build.sh windows`.

 example:
 ![example](https://files.catbox.moe/0tv0e1.png)